BKitainge/Phase_2_Project/README.md

 * To develop a model that accurately estimates house prices based on the identified features.
 * To evaluate the performance of the developed model in estimating house prices in King County.

+# Data Understanding
+1. Data
+We utilized the following dataset to help make predictions of house prices in Kings County King County House Data: a dataset that we were provided at the onset of the project.
+This file contains data for 21,597 homes built in King County from 1900 to 2015.
+Each home in the set contains information regarding features such as number of bedrooms/bathrooms, number of floors, square footage, zip code, condition, and more.